 Print Version is here.
 The good news is that the 2nd Edition is available on Amazon.
 The full book is 450 pages and will contain famous Downton recipes throughout the series.

-history Lesson: Condensed Milk
+Fun Food History Lesson: Condensed Milk

 Finding a way to store milk for long periods without refrigeration was the need which condensed milk resolved.

 Initially produced in France in the 1820s, American Gail Borden more famously took up the challenge in the 1850s.
 After witnessing several childhood deaths due to improper milk storage on a voyage back from England, he persevered over a number of years to produce a usable milk derivative that was long-lasting and needed no refrigeration.
 Because of its long shelf life it was highly valued in times of war.
 WWI housewives were encouraged to buy and send cans of condensed milk to the soldiers at the front.